• Aarp Logo Red

 North of Porto, explore the region of Minho, named for the river that marks Portugal’s northern border with Spain.
 It’s a postcard-perfect landscape of dramatic mountains, lush vineyards, curving rivers, and ancient buildings.

-The Center Region of Portugal
+The Central Region of Portugal

 Bridging the sunstruck south and the verdant north of Portugal, visit the center region of Portugal, fondly known as ‘Beiras.’
 Beira means “edge” or “side” in Portuguese and refers to the mountainous backbone of the country.
 This wild and rural area is a land of rugged mountains, vineyards, fortified towns, and the highest peak in continental Portugal, Serra da Estrela.Our central Portugal tours visit Guarda, the highest city in continental Portugal, a historic stronghold defending the border with Spain.
 Today’s visitors can see remnants of its ancient walls when touring the oldest sections of Guarda, including its Jewish Quarter and the Torre de Menagem (Homage Tower), a remnant of the 12th-century Castelo da Guarda castle.
 The granite Sé da Guarda cathedral, dating from the 14th century, is an imposing structure with a fortified aesthetic merging Gothic and Manueline architectural styles.